Rybelsus vs Ozempic: Pill vs Injection for Diabetes

 Frequently Asked Questions

-Take Rybelsus first thing in the morning on a completely empty stomach with no more than 4 ounces (half a glass) of plain water.
-Wait at least 30 minutes before eating, drinking anything else, or taking other oral medications.
-This strict protocol is necessary for the tablet to absorb properly.
+Rybelsus is typically taken first thing in the morning on a completely empty stomach with no more than 4 ounces of plain water, waiting at least 30 minutes before eating, drinking anything else, or taking other oral medications.
+Follow the specific instructions given by your licensed provider.

-The side effect profiles are very similar — nausea, diarrhea, vomiting, and decreased appetite are most common with both.
+The side effect profiles are similar — nausea, diarrhea, vomiting, and decreased appetite are most common with both.
 Ozempic may cause injection site reactions, while Rybelsus can cause additional stomach-specific discomfort related to the oral absorption enhancer in the tablet formulation.
+A licensed provider monitors tolerability for patients in Weight Method's compounded program.

 Ready to Get Started?